Workgroup on Humanity and the Biosphere

 Go !Food, Nutrition, and Public Policies

-Go !Industrial ecology: Agenda for the long-term evolution of the industrial system
+Go !Industrial Ecology: Agenda for the Long-term Evolution of the Industrial System

 Industrial ecology considers industrial activities as ecosystems in themselves, composed of flows of materials, energy and information.
-It uses knowledge on how ecosystems function, in order to formulate proposals to reorganise the industrial system, making it compatible with the biosphere and sustainable in the long term.
+It uses knowledge on how ecosystems function, in order to formulate proposals to reorganize the industrial system, making it compatible with the biosphere and sustainable in the long term.
 Industrial ecology therefore aims at solving the question, "How can (...)

 Go !People’s Right to Feed Themselves and Achieve Food Sovereignty